 The Authority deposits principal payments from borrowers into the Fund and uses those proceeds to finance future direct loan disbursements.
-During fiscal year 2016, the Authority collected \$1,172,805 in principal payments for direct loans.
-This represents an approximate 28 percent increase over the prior year principal payment collections for direct loans.
+During fiscal year 2017, the Authority collected \$1,200,329 in principal payments for direct loans.
+This represents a two percent increase over the prior year principal payment collections for direct loans.

 The Authority's primary source of operating income is interest and fees accrued on direct loans.
-During fiscal year 2016, the Authority collected \$133,531 in interest payments and fees on direct loans.
-As of June 30, 2016, the Authority maintained a total outstanding loans balance of \$2,883,465 within its direct loans portfolio.
+During fiscal year 2017, the Authority collected \$138,840 in interest payments and fees on direct loans.
+As of June 30, 2017, the Authority maintained a total outstanding loans balance of \$3,460,590 within its direct loans portfolio.
+Chart 2 shows the total outstanding direct loan and cash balances for the past four fiscal years and illustrates the correlation between these figures.